Here's Exactly How to Propose to a Man in Modern Society

 Be yourself.

-Yes, you may be a woman proposing to a man, but at the end of the day, you're just you proposing to the man of your dreams.
-Try not to get caught up in gender roles and expectations or other people's ideas of what you should and shouldn't do.
+Yes, you may be proposing as a woman, but at the end of the day, you're just you.
+Try not to get caught up in gender roles, expectations or other people's ideas of what you should and shouldn't do.
 If proposing to your man feels right, then, by all means, get down on one knee (if you want) and do your thing.

 How to Propose to Your Boyfriend

 Now that you're armed with the best tips for how to propose to a man, it's time to think about the logistics.
-Follow these four steps before you propose to your boyfriend.
+Follow these five steps before you start your marriage journey with your boyfriend.

 Even though you're taking the unconventional route at the start of your engagement journey, that doesn't mean you shouldn't stick to a few customs.
 Traditionally, the proposer creates an experience the proposee will love and appreciate.
-We suggest you keep this tradition in mind since you're planning your partner's dream proposal, not yours.
-If you and your partner truly have the same tastes, then the proposal will definitely be easier to plan, but otherwise, ensure the proposal reflects your partner's personality and interests.
-For example, if your man loves Italian cuisine and having a relaxing night in, cook him a delicious Italian meal (or order from the best Italian restaurant you know) and propose to him as you're splitting the last cannoli.
+We suggest keeping this tradition in mind since you're planning your partner's dream proposal, not yours.
+If you and your partner truly have the same tastes, then the proposing to a man ideas will definitely be easier to choose from, but otherwise, ensure the proposal reflects your partner's personality and interests.
+For example, if your partner loves Italian cuisine and a relaxing night in, cook him a delicious Italian meal (or order from the best Italian restaurant you know) and propose to him as you split the last cannoli.
 We guarantee your partner will love that you kept their wants and desires as the top priority.

-When there's so much to love about your partner it can be hard to know what to say during your proposal speech.
+When there's so much to love about your partner, it can be hard to know what to say during your proposal speech.
 But once you write all your thoughts down, we recommend practicing your speech before the big day.
-Of course, you want to speak from your heart, but practicing beforehand helps get rid of most of those pre-proposal jitters.
+Of course, you want to speak from your heart, but practicing beforehand helps get rid of (some) pre-proposal jitters.

 Up Next